roshanpoudyal/intelliPet/README.md

 Area | Possible use case
 ------------ | -------------
-Agriculture | Crop survey and analysis with visual computing Smart home | With similar device development skills
+Agriculture | Crop survey and analysis with visual computing Smart home (Internet Of Things) | With similar device development skills